 \section{Introduction}

 The notion of Calabi-Yau algebras was introduced by Ginzburg in 2007.
 It is a noncommutative generalization of affine Calabi-Yau varieties, and due to Van den Bergh, admits the so-called ``noncommutative Poincar\'e duality".
 In a joint paper with Berest and Ramadoss \cite{BCER} we showed that for a Koszul Calabi-Yau algebra, say $A$, there is a version of noncommutative Poisson structure, called the {\it shifted double Poisson structure}, on its cofibrant resolution, and hence induces a shifted Poisson structure on the {\it derived representation schemes} of $A$, a notion introduced by Berest, Khachatryan and Ramadoss in \cite{BKR}.
 Here ``shifted" means there is a degree shifting, depending on the dimension of the Calabi-Yau algebra, on the Poisson bracket.
-Such shifted Poisson structure was later further studied in \cite{CEEY} in much detail.
+Such a shifted Poisson structure was later further studied in \cite{CEEY} in much detail.

 A natural question that arises now is, given a Koszul Calabi-Yau algebra, whether or not the noncommutative Poisson structure associated to it is noncommutative symplectic.
-To justify this question, let us remind a version of noncommutative symplectic structure introduced by Crawley-Boevey, Etingof and Ginzburg in \cite{CBEG}, which they called the {\it bi-symplectic structure} in the paper.
-For an associative algebra, a bi-symplectic structure on it is a closed 2-form in its Karoubi-de Rham complex that induces an isomorphism between the space of noncommutative vector fields (more precisely, the space of {\it double derivations}) and the space of noncommutative 1-forms.
+To justify this question, let us remind the reader of a version of noncommutative symplectic structure introduced by Crawley-Boevey, Etingof and Ginzburg in \cite{CBEG}, which they called the {\it bi-symplectic structure} in the paper.
+A bi-symplectic structure on an associative algebra is a closed 2-form in its Karoubi-de Rham complex that induces an isomorphism between the space of noncommutative vector fields (more precisely, the space of {\it double derivations}) and the space of noncommutative 1-forms.
 In \cite[Appendix]{VdB}, Van den Bergh showed that any bi-symplectic structure naturally gives rise to a double Poisson structure, which is completely analogous to the classical case.
 However, the reverse is in general not true.
 Nevertheless, it is still interesting to ask if this is true in the special case of Calabi-Yau algebras.